jb-leger/sparsebm/README.md

 pip3 install cupy
 ```

-### Without gpu acceleration
+### Without GPU acceleration

 Without GPU acceleration, only CPUs are used.
-The infererence process still use
+The infererence process still uses
-the sparcity, but not the GPU linear algebra operations.
+sparsity, but no GPU linear algebra operations.

 ```
 pip3 install sparsebm
 ```

-For users that do not have GPU, we advise the free serverless Jupyter notebook environment provided by [Google Colab](https://colab.research.google.com/) where the Cupy module is already installed and ready to use with one GPU.
+For users who do not have GPU, we recommend the free serverless Jupyter notebook environment provided by [Google Colab](https://colab.research.google.com/) where the Cupy module is already installed and ready to be used with a GPU.

-## Example with Stochastic Block Model
+## Example with the Stochastic Block Model

-- Generate a synthetic graph to analyse with SBM:
+- Generate a synthetic graph for analysis with SBM:

 ```python
 from sparsebm import generate_SBM_dataset